 Considering fostering a dog?

-- How did he come into the shelter or rescue group?
-How long has he been there?
+- How did the dog come into the shelter or rescue group?
+How long has he or she been there?

-- Why does he need a foster home now?
-Do you have his history?
+- Why a foster home now?
+Do you have his or her history?

-- Does he have any medical concerns or need medication?
+- Does he or she have any medical concerns or need medication?
 Allergies?
 Special food?

-- Has he been neutered (or spayed, if the dog is female)?
-If not, when will he be?
+- Has he been neutered or spayed, if the dog is female?
+If not, when and where will he or she be?

-- Is he up to date on his vaccinations and has he been tested for diseases such as heartworm?
+- Is he or she up to date on vaccinations and tested for diseases such as heartworm?

-- Since certain conditions such as kennel cough cannot be tested for, how long should I keep him separated from my own pets?
+- Since certain conditions such as kennel cough cannot be tested for, how long should I keep him or her separated from my own pets?

-- Does he have any behavioral issues or concerns eg resource guarding?
+- Any behavioral issues or concerns eg resource guarding?
 How should they be they dealt with?

-- Do you know how he is with kids, cats, dogs and/or strangers?
-Can my children or pets meet him before I commit to fostering him?
+- Do you know how he or she is with kids, cats, dogs and/or strangers?
+Can my children or pets meet him or her before I commit to fostering or adopting?

-- Do you know how he does when left alone?
+- Do you know how he or she does when left alone?

-- How is he on Leash walking?
+- How is he or she on Leash walking?
 Basic Obedience?
 Recall?
+Energy level?